Selwood, Somerset: Governance

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Frome and East Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Landmarks

 Manor Farmhouse in West Woodlands provides a particularly good survival of 17th century interior features in a very fine state of preservation, while St. Algars Farmhouse (named after Ælfgar of Selwood) dates from the 14th century.
-In Rodden the Manor House dates from the late 16th century.
+In Rodden, the Manor House dates from the late 16th century.
+The Grade II Listed building, with 10 bedrooms, was used as an almshouse in the 18th and 19th centuries; it has been restored and is a private residence.

 Religious sites

 The Church of All Saints in Rodden dates from 1640, and was rebuilt in the mid 19th century.

 The church in East Woodlands was completed in 1714 having been paid for by the Longleat estate, then patrons of the parish.
 It is now dedicated to St Katharine.
-It was extensively restored in the 1870s by Pearson, the architect who also designed Truro Cathedral.
+It was extensively restored in the 1870s by J. L. Pearson, the architect who also designed Truro Cathedral.